jynnie/spectre-app/README.md

 $ npm install
 ```

-To connect to a server, change URL in `script.js` to your server URL.
+To connect to a server, create `config.js` and set `SERVER_URL` to your server URL.
+There's an `example.config.js` for reference.

 ## Usage 🔦